NataliaMolinaR/NataliaMolinaR/README.md

-# 👾 Natalia Molina
+# Natalia Molina

 Hi there👋!
-My name is Natalia and I'm from Venezuela.
+My name is Natalia, I'm a Electric engineer and I'm from Venezuela.

-Thank's for view my works!
+Thank's for checking my work!
 Happy to receive any feedback!

 ### What I currently learning 🌱?

-- 👩‍💻 I'm  Front end web developer junior in trainning.
+- 👩‍💻 I'm currently stuyding Data Analytics .
-- 🧠 Machine learning basics, SVM.

-### Working on 🚀:

-- 🌟 Developing my first web site.
-Go and visit  [Knowsnat](https://natsdev.github.io/knowsnat/ "Knowsnat")!
+### Some of my best works 💥

 - 👁️‍🗨️ Automatic Number Plate Reconigtion, implemented using SVM for character reconigtion.
 This is my work about ML and computer vision for electrical engineering degree .
 [ANPR](http://https://github.com/natsdev/Character_extraction "ANPR")

-### Little more about me  ✨
+### More about me🚀

--  💭 Art inspire me and I love minimalism.
--  🔮 I love 90's aesthetics.
-- 🕹️ Sometimes gamer and sometimes anime fan.
+- 🔧 Strong analytical and problem-solving skills.
+- 📊 Curiosity for discover patterns behind data in everyday situations.
+- 📅 Organized and balance handle speed with accuracy.
+- 👥 Effectively manage relationships and communication with stakeholders and team work.